 - Well-Done: 150 to 155°F (66-68°C)

-- Keep any leftover steak in a sealed container in the fridge for up to 4 days.
+- Keep leftovers in a sealed container in the fridge for up to 4 days.

 - You can also freeze these cooked steaks.
 Let them cool completely and then wrap them in freezer paper and place them into a storage bag.
 They can be frozen for up to 2 months.
 Thaw in the fridge overnight.